How To Host A Virtual Murder Mystery Party Online with Zoom or other software

 8. Presenter prepares

 As the presenter you will need to be prepared in advance so you know how you will manage the party.
-In your murder mystery game you will have received the Presenter's Handbook and all the game materials.
+In your virtual murder mystery game you will have received the Presenter's Handbook and all the game materials.
 You will prepare these materials to have them ready.

 - The main thing the presenter will do in preparation:

 - Read the Presenter's Handbook and write notes for yourself

 - If you are not the party organiser, check in with them to find out about guest numbers and teams etc.